alezzandro/ansible-servicenow-examples/README.md

     * From the `Templates` view, click the rocket icon next to your Job Template.
     * If you configured a Survey, AAP will prompt you to enter the `Incident Description` and `Update Message`.
     * Click `Launch`.
 The playbook will execute within AAP, creating and updating the incident in ServiceNow.

-## Security Note: Managing Credentials in AAP

-Ansible Automation Platform provides a secure way to store credentials. **Always use AAP's built-in credential management** for sensitive data like ServiceNow passwords.
-Do not hardcode them in playbooks or pass them insecurely.
-The playbook is written to expect `snow_instance_host`, `snow_username`, and `snow_user_password` to be supplied, which AAP's credential system (standard or custom) will inject when the job runs.

-## Playbook Structure (Brief Overview)

-The playbook (`servicenow_incident_management.yml`) includes:

-1.  **Host and Connection Setup**: Targets `localhost`.
-2.  **Variable Definitions (`vars`)**: Default placeholders, intended to be overridden by AAP configuration (Credentials, Survey, or Extra Vars).
-3.  **Tasks**:
-    * **Assertion Task**: Checks if essential variables (like descriptions and ServiceNow connection parameters) are properly set.
-    * **Create Incident Task**: Uses `servicenow.itsm.incident` to create the incident.
-    * **Update Incident Task**: Uses `servicenow.itsm.incident` to add a work note.
-    * Debug tasks for output.

-## Troubleshooting in AAP

-* **Job Output**: Check the job output in AAP for detailed error messages.
-* **Credential Issues**: Ensure the ServiceNow credential in AAP is correct, has the right permissions in ServiceNow, and is correctly mapped/applied to the Job Template.
-Verify the custom credential type's input and injector configurations if used.
-* **Execution Environment**: Verify the `servicenow.itsm` collection is available in the EE.
-Logs might indicate "module not found."
-* **Connectivity**: Ensure your AAP execution nodes can reach the ServiceNow instance URL (`snow_instance_host`) over HTTPS (port 443).
-Check firewall rules and proxy settings if applicable for your execution nodes.
-* **Survey Variables**: Double-check that the "Variable Name" in your Survey matches what the playbook expects (e.g., `incident_description`, `update_message`).

 ## Contributing